iamseonghoon/Awesome-On-Device-AI-Inference/README.md

 # Awesome-On-Device-AI-Inference 🔍📲
 This list highlights academic work focused on running AI models efficiently **on resource-constrained mobile devices**, such as smartphones and edge devices.

-This repo references [Awesome-Mobile-AI-Systems](https://github.com/your-org/Awesome-Mobile-AI-Systems) for broader system-level work.
+This repo references [Awesome-Mobile-AI-Systems](https://github.com/your-org/Awesome-Mobile-AI-Systems).

 ### Single-DNN Inference on CPU/GPU
 Application-specific